-The Fall Shrimp/Groundfish Survey was conducted from October 1 to November 26, 2014 from off southwest Florida to the U.S.-Mexican border.
-Two hundred ninety-one trawl stations were sampled during the survey.
-Vessels sampled waters out to 60 fm with trawls and plankton nets in addition to environmental sampling.
-While not funded by SEAMAP, Florida did participate in the
+The Fall Shrimp/Groundfish Survey was conducted from October 8 to November 20, 2015 from off southwest Florida to the U.S.-Mexican border.
+One hundred seventy-four trawl stations were sampled during the survey.
+Vessels sampled waters out to 60 fm with trawls in addition to environmental sampling.
+While not funded by SEAMAP, Florida did participate in the Fall

-Fall Shrimp/Groundfish Survey and collected data at one hundred thirty-six trawl stations.
+Shrimp/Groundfish Survey and collected data at one hundred forty-two trawl stations.
 The objectives of the survey were to: